This page is a printable version of: https://www.barkingdagenhamccg.nhs.uk/About-us/

 Barking and Dagenham Clinical Commissioning Group (CCG) is responsible, along with other health and social care professionals and patients, for deciding how most of the local NHS budget is spent.

 GPs have always had a say in developing local health services, but since 2013 have taken on much greater responsibility to commission (which means to plan, buy and monitor) NHS services.
 To do this, they joined together as Clinical Commissioning Groups.

 All GP practices in the borough are part of the CCG.
-We have a governing body, or board, which meets regularly, and is chaired by Dr Waseem Mohi, a local GP and our Managing Director is Ceri Jacob.
+We have a governing body, or board, which meets regularly, and is chaired by Dr Jagan John, a local GP and our Managing Director is Ceri Jacob.